bnb-chain/bnb-chain.github.io/docs/migration/non-evm-chains/solana/architecture-comparison.md

 sidebar_label: Architecture
 sidebar_position: 2
 ---

-# Solana VS BNB Chain
+# BNB Chain and Solana Architecture Differences

+This document covers the architectural differences between BNB Chain and Solana blockchain, providing an overview to developers aiming to migrate their projects from Solana to BNB Chain ecosytem.

 ## Architectural and Technical Comparisons